NEONScience/NEON-Data-Skills/tutorials/R/Geospatial-skills/intro-raster-r/00-Raster-Structure/00-Raster-Structure.md

 **Set Working Directory:** This lesson will explain how to set the working directory.
 You may wish to set your working directory to some other location, depending on how you prefer to organize your data.

-<a href="https://www.neonscience.org/set-working-directory-r" target="_blank"> An overview
-of setting the working directory in R can be found here.</a>
+<a href="https://www.neonscience.org/set-working-directory-r" target="_blank"> An overview of setting the working directory in R can be found here.</a>

 ****

+* <a href="https://cran.r-project.org/web/packages/terra/terra.pdf" target="_blank">
-* Read more about the <a href="https://cran.r-project.org/web/packages/terra/terra.pdf" target="_blank">`terra`</a> package in R.
+Read more about the `terra` package in R.</a>
 * <a href="https://www.neonscience.org/raster-data-r" target="_blank"> NEON Data Skills tutorial: Raster Data in R - The Basics</a>
 * <a href="https://www.neonscience.org/image-raster-data-r" target="_blank"> NEON Data Skills tutorial: Image Raster Data in R - An Intro</a>

 </div>

 ## About Raster Data
 Raster or "gridded" data are stored as a grid of values which are rendered on a map as pixels.
 Each pixel value represents an area on the Earth's surface.

 <figure>
     <a href="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/raster-general/raster_concept.png">